esnet/react-dynamic-forms/packages/website/src/examples/form/form_docs.md

         </Schema>
     );

-As you can see the schema is used to associate the Field name ("first_name" for example) with some properties which define how it looks and what is a valid value for that Field.
-Here we define a label ("First name"), a placeholder text, and some validation properties.
+As you can see the schema is used to associate the Field name (`"first_name"` for example) with some properties which define how it looks and what is a valid value for that Field.
+Here we define a label (`"First name"`), a placeholder text, and some validation properties.
 Required can be set true to have the form track that this Field field needs to be filled out before the form is submitted.
 More on errors and missing value counts below.
 In addition to being required or not, the Field can have a validation prop set which will be passed to Revalidator for field validation while the user interacts with the form.
-It is most common to use it to specify the type ("string", "integer", or "number"), but you can also specify a format, such as in the example above where the email Field is checked to make sure it is a valid email address.
+It is most common to use it to specify the type (`"string", "integer", or "number"`), but you can also specify a format, such as in the example above where the email Field is checked to make sure it is a valid email address.
 Maximum string lengths, or ranges of numeric values can also be specified.
 For full details see the [Revalidator website](https://github.com/flatiron/revalidator).

 Rendering is not automatic.
 Instead the form itself is a React component that you define.
-This React component will need to use the **FormMixin** to get the proper behavior, as well as implement a layout of the form widgets with special render method called `renderForm()`.

 We define the form itself like this:

-    var ContactForm = React.createClass({

-        mixins: [FormMixin],
+    class ContactForm extends React.Component {

+    }

 And then implement the form layout like this:

-    renderForm: function() {
+    renderForm() {
-        var disableSubmit = this.hasErrors();
+        const disableSubmit = this.hasErrors();
         return (
             <Form>
                 <TextEdit field="first_name" width={300} />